panchomb/ie-exercise-3/modules/network/virtual-network-gateway/nat-rule/README.md

 | [`mode`](#parameter-mode) | string | The type of NAT rule for Virtual Network NAT.
 IngressSnat mode (also known as Ingress Source NAT) is applicable to traffic entering the Azure hub's site-to-site Virtual Network gateway.
 EgressSnat mode (also known as Egress Source NAT) is applicable to traffic leaving the Azure hub's Site-to-site Virtual Network gateway. |
 | [`type`](#parameter-type) | string | The type of NAT rule for Virtual Network NAT.
 Static one-to-one NAT establishes a one-to-one relationship between an internal address and an external address while Dynamic NAT assigns an IP and port based on availability. |

-### Parameter: `name`

-The name of the NAT rule.

-- Required: Yes
-- Type: string

-### Parameter: `virtualNetworkGatewayName`

-The name of the parent Virtual Network Gateway this NAT rule is associated with.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`